Nomination is the Second of 3 Applications Required

-Before a business in Australia can sponsor someone on a TSS visa, it must first become an approved TSS Sponsor.
-More information, including checklists and detailed steps in the process, can be found on our TSS Sponsorship Requirements Guide.
+If you haven't read our guide to TSS Sponsorship - the first of the 3 steps required - yet, go read the crucial information information, including checklists and detailed steps, on our TSS Sponsorship Requirements Guide.
 Go read this now, before you do anything else – if your business can’t become a Sponsor, your employee cannot apply for the visa.

 Once you have either lodged an application to be a TSS Sponsor, or have been approved as a TSS Sponsor, you can go ahead and lodge the Nomination.